-There’s no better way to launch the canning season than by canning dandelion jelly.
-Those beautiful yellow flowers is the true indicator that summer, and the growing season, is fast approaching.
+Let’s be honest, there is no better way to launch the canning season other than by putting up dandelion jelly.
+Am I right?
+Of course I am!
+Those beautiful yellow flowers are the true indicator that summer, and the growing season, is fast approaching.

-Well, as our journey to living a self-sufficient life progressed the thought of being able to preserve items which we could forage became the goal…and the tradition of canning dandelion jelly began.
+As our journey to live a sustainable life progressed the thought of being able to preserve items in which could be forage became the goal…and the tradition of canning dandelion jelly began.

 The year as our little Lola turned 9 I knew it was time to teach her how to can and begin preserving the harvest.
 Care to guess where we started?
 Since this was going to be her first solo canning attempt I wanted her to experience the true value of it ~ foraging, preserving and consuming foods made through her efforts.

 Out to the neighbor’s pasture she went, managing to harvested a basket full of dandelion flowers.
 This sweet child tediously selected the largest flower, and even harvested young greens to be added to our dinner salad.
 Oh, let’s not forget the large amount gathered for the rabbits and ducklings.
 I think everyone was in heaven this day.

 The delight in gathering, preparing and selling the jars she worked tirelessly on gave her a sense of encouragement and fulfillment.
 This child of mine sold over 20 jars her first round to friends and family and truly did a great job!

 The goal as a homesteading momma is the ability to pass down the torch of how to homestead, and nothing could be more gratifying than to teach your children how to find food and preserve it.
 This has been done for centuries yet much of the youth of today have no idea on how to glean for foods in our surrounding area.
 Our goal is to break away from this type of normal and give our children skills which our forefathers used, simply stated, survival skills.

 Save the Bees